paritytech/srtool/README.md

 and look around the `/srtool` folder.

+## User Scripts

+You can see the list of available scripts in the `/scripts` folder:

+-   `help`: Show some help.

+-   `version`: Show some version.

+-   `info`: Show available system info before running a build.

+-   `build`: Run the actual build.

+-   `scan`: Scan a repo for runtimes

+The `info` and `version` scripts pass any arguments you pass to the script to `jq`.
+So you can play with `c` (compact), `-M` (monochrome), `-C` color output.
+For instance `docker run --rm -it -v $PWD:/build chevdor/srtool:1.70.0 info -cM` shows a monochrome output on a single line.

+## Build your custom chain / parachain

+Building the runtime for your custom chain may not work with the default used for Kusama, Polkadot and Co.
+You can however help `srtool` make the right choices using ENV VARs.
+You will need to make a new alias as shown below.

+Here’s how to build the runtime for the substrate-node-template, for instance:

+    alias mysrtool='docker run --rm -it --name mysrtool -e RUNTIME_DIR=runtime -e BUILD_OPTS=" " -e PACKAGE=$PACKAGE -v $PWD:/build -v /tmp/cargo:/cargo-home chevdor/srtool:$RUSTC_VERSION'

+`BUILD_OPTS` is set to a space, not an empty string.

+Using `srtool-cli` makes the above much easier…​

+## Export the runtime

+To easily export your runtime, it will be copied in the container into the `/out` folder.
+If you mount this docker volume, you will find the wasm on your local filesystem once the run is complete.

+    docker run ... -v /tmp/out:/out ...

+## Scan

+`srtool` includes a command that helps finding runtimes in a repo.

+        REPO=/projects/polkadot-sdk
+        # or
+        # REPO=fellowship-runtimes
+        podman run --rm -it \
+            -v $REPO:/build \
+            `paritytech/srtool:1.70.0-0.11.1` scan

 ## ZSH/ Zinit users

 If you’re using `zsh` and `zinit`, you may benefit from using the srtool snippet maintained [here](https://gitlab.com/chevdor/dotfiles/-/tree/master/zsh-plugins).